 DNA extraction is a very important step in genomic research and diagnosis.
 Purity and quantity of DNA always matter while performing any downstream applications.
 The purity and quantity of DNA depend on the chemical used in the extraction.

 Alcohol is one of the important ingredients in DNA extraction.
 It is used in precipitation, washing and storing DNA.
-Maniatis and Sambrook’s DNA extraction using alcohol method is one of the popular methods of DNA extraction till date.
+Maniatis and Sambrook’s DNA extraction using the alcohol method is one of the popular methods of DNA extraction to date.

-Alcohol along with the salt, precipitate DNA into solid form.
+Alcohol along with the salt, precipitate DNA into a solid form.
 Sodium acetate, sodium chloride and ammonium chloride are most routinely used salts in DNA extraction.

 A precipitated DNA appears as like a threat of cotton inside the tube which is results from the chemical reaction between DNA, salt and alcohol.
 Commonly used alcohols for precipitation are ethanol, isopropanol and methanol.

 Ethanol is widely applicable for precipitation and washing of DNA, while methanol is not a good choice, but it can work if we have no other option.

 DNA is soluble in water.
-Similar chemical structure of solute and solvent, dissolve properly in each other, polar solution can dissolve in polar and non-poplar solution can dissolve in non-polar solution.
+Similar chemical structure of solute and solvent, dissolve properly in each other, polar solution can dissolve in a polar and non-poplar solution can dissolve in non-polar solution.

-DNA is a polar molecule with the net negative charge on the backbone of DNA (PO3–).
+DNA is a polar molecule with the net negative charge on the backbone of it (PO3–).
 For more detail on the structure of DNA read the article: DNA story: The structure and function of DNA

 Water is also a polar solution with partial negative charge near the oxygen atom and partial positive charge near the hydrogen atom.
 So polar molecules like DNA can easily interact with water. electrostatically, free H+ of water and PO3– of DNA react with each other and makes DNA soluble in water.